SysManSquad/sysmansquadblogdev/content/posts/2020-06-08-language-packs-language-experience-packs-language-interface-packs-what.md

                 </p>

                 <p>
-                  It is a <a href="https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/add-language-packs-to-windows#considerations" target="_blank" rel="noreferrer noopener">known documented fact</a> that if you install anything that is language specific, such as a LP, then the latest cumulative update will want to reinstall again.
+                  It is a [known documented fact](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/add-language-packs-to-windows#considerations) that if you install anything that is language specific, such as a LP, then the latest cumulative update will want to reinstall again.
                 </p>

                 <p>